huulie/NU-MOD1_ProjectGO/README.md

 # NU-MOD1_ProjectGO
 Final assignment of Nedap University module 1

+_Play without GUI and background music (please answer no/false to these questions!)_

+1. First, download GoServer.jar and GoClient.jar from https://huulie.stackstorage.com/s/LDyxYGfy4zMVk0z (password nedapGO)

+2. To start a server, open a terminal window and navigate to the folder containing GoServer.jar.
+Then type:

+`java -jar GoServer.jar`

+and answer the questions in the terminal

+3. To start a client, open a terminal window and navigate to the folder containing GoClient.jar.
+Then type:

+`java -jar GoClient.jar`

+and answer the questions in the terminal

+4. Start another client, following step 3.
+When two clients are connected, a game starts!

+Enjoy the game, and let’s *GO*!

+--------------------------------------------------------------------------
 _Method to make JAR and GUI working kindly adapted from Eline and her coach (with Eline's approval)_

---------------------------------------------------------------------------

 Take care: this program  __only works if you have Java 11 installed__.
 Please install Java 11 if necessary.